c-jiaxuan/Demo/README.md

 ## This is a demo
-The website files are inside the BasicWebsite folder
+This repo contains the website files and the video files